 Miranda Grey is a psychiatrist at the Woodward Penitentiary for criminally insane women, where her colleagues regard her as brilliant.
 While driving home one night, Miranda sees a mystery girl on the road and crashes.
 She comes around three days later to find that she has been placed in the asylum.
 She is told that she has murdered her husband, even though she cannot remember doing so.
 The mystery girl continues to appear to her.
 Miranda realises that the girl is the ghost of Rachel Parsons, the daughter of the asylum’s director, who is believed to have committed suicide.
 Led by the ghost, Miranda comes to believe that Rachel was murdered and that the murderer is one of the doctors who work at the asylum.
 However, everybody else in the hospital regards Miranda’s claims to be seeing a ghost as further evidence of her delusional state.

 Gothika was the fourth film from Dark Castle Entertainment, the company formed by producers Joel Silver and Gilbert Adair and director Robert Zemeckis.
-Dark Castle has so far produced House on Haunted Hill (1999), Thir13een Ghosts (2001), Ghost Ship (2002) and subsequent to this, House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012) and The Factory (2012).
+Dark Castle has so far produced House on Haunted Hill (1999), Thir13een Ghosts (2001), Ghost Ship (2002) and subsequent to this, House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012), The Factory (2012) and Seance (2021).
 Dark Castle’s films have enjoyed a reasonable degree of success, achieving, for example, cinematic rather than the video/dvd releases that most horror films go directly to these days.
 For all that, the majority of Dark Castle’s films have been mediocre.

 House on Haunted Hill was modestly effective, as was the later House of Wax, but Dark Castle’s subsequent two films, Thir13een Ghosts and Ghost Ship, both directed by former Industrial Light and Magic art director Steve Beck, seemed on the verge of producing some atmospheric scares but instead ended up being overwhelmed by special effects.
 For Gothika, Dark Castle have brought in French actor/director Mathieu Kassovitz, who had previously made the likes of La Haine (1995) and the serial killer thriller The Crimson Rivers (2000) and subsequently went onto the Cyberpunk film Babylon A.D.
 (2008) and the historical film Rebellion (2011).